Yas7777/Netflix-Viewing-Activity/Readme.md

 * With every graph created, many sanity checks are needed to ensure that the data is correct.
 Some are included in this code, however, I have significantly condensed it here for readability and to ensure the focus is on the graphs.

 **Future Improvements:**
-•	Include the IMDb library to see how ratings correlate with my viewing activity.
+* Streamline data clean-up such that the code can be used for any user's data without amending the original code to account for that user's specific Netflix viewing activity.
-•	Include my viewing activity data from other streaming platforms' data (HBO, Hulu, etc.)
+* Include the IMDb library to see how ratings correlate with viewing activity.
-•	Streamline data clean-up such that the code can be used for any user's data without amending the original code to account for that user's specific Netflix viewing activity.
+* Include viewing activity data from other streaming platforms' data (HBO, Hulu, etc.)